anishaman6206/krishimitra/README.md

 - **📈 Market Price Forecasting:** Fetches live prices from Agmarknet (data.gov.in) and uses ML to provide a farmer-friendly Sell / Wait recommendation for the next 1-2 weeks.
 - **🛰️ Real-Time Satellite Analysis:** Leverages Sentinel-2 data to analyze vegetation health (NDVI, NDMI, NDWI, LAI), automatically adjusting the area of interest to find cloud-free images.
 - **🌦️ Hyperlocal Weather Forecasts:** Provides detailed 7-day and 24-hour weather summaries for the farmer's specific location.
-- **📚 Fact-Grounded RAG:** Uses a Retrieval-Augmented Generation pipeline over your own documents (PDFs/TXT) to answer complex queries without hallucination.
+- **📚 Fact-Grounded RAG:** Uses a Retrieval-Augmented Generation pipeline over a curated **Agri Knowledge Base** (seeded with official government documents and agricultural university guidelines) to answer complex queries without hallucination.
 - **🌍 Location Intelligence:**
   - `geocode.py`: Converts location names (e.g., "Kharagpur") into precise latitude and longitude using OpenStreetMap.
   - `geo.py`: Performs reverse geocoding to identify the state, district, etc., from geographic coordinates.